LuciaZhang9/22_6xx-DG-for-PDEs/README.md

 # An intro to DG methods for PDEs
-> This is a forked & updated version.
+> This is a forked & updated version (all originial files included, intact).

  Type         | Discription                  | File Form
 --------------|------------------------------|---------------------------------------------------------------